-Environment Good
+Environment Excellent

-The child minder makes sure the premises is secure, safe, and clean.
+The child minder makes sure the premises is secure, safe, and standards of cleanliness are excellent.
 For example, doors were locked when we arrived, and our identity checked before entering.
 Accurate records are kept of children's attendance as well as of any visitors to the premises.
-The child minder completes risk assessments identifying potential hazards to children and measures are in place to manage these risks.
+The childminder completes comprehensive risk assessments identifying potential hazards to children and measures are in place to manage these risks.
 Regular fire drill practices ensure that children know how to leave the premises safely in the event of an emergency.
 The child minder ensures that maintenance checks for the home and appliances are up to date.

-The property is spacious and well-maintained indoors and outdoors, with good quality resources to develop independence and learning through play.
+The property is spacious and very well-maintained both indoors and outdoors, with good quality resources to develop independence and learning through play.
 The indoor environment is warm and welcoming with a spacious area for children to play and move around freely.
 Play resources are stored at a low level and accessible for the children's ages and stages of development.
 Children have access to the large open plan living, kitchen and play area.
 The environment is comfortable with a range of puzzles, toys, dolls, books, jigsaws, sensory toys, and suitable arrangements for children to relax and sleep.
-There is an accessible bathroom downstairs, with a potty, training step, liquid soap, and individual towels.
+There is an accessible bathroom downstairs, with liquid soap and individual towels.

-The child minder's home is set on a small holding and therefore the outdoor space provides good, spacious opportunities for children.
-There is a large lawn area where children can play with the ride on toys, water play and a swing set, and there is an area for children to play undercover in the new outdoor classroom.
+The child minder's home has a large, enclosed garden and this outdoor space provides good, spacious opportunities for children.
+There is a large lawn area where children can play with the ride on toys, basketball and tennis.
+There is a patio area with sand, water, mud kitchen and tuff tray activities.
+There is a seated area for children to unwind and relax as well as a pet corner.
 Resources are extensive and promote children's creativity, imagination, and cultural awareness.
 The child minder monitors these well, regularly checking and replacing broken or worn play equipment.
-Following the inspection, the child minder confirmed that she had purchased further resources to develop children's awareness of diversity and other cultures, such as books, jigsaws, and dolls.

-The child minder ensures equipment suits the children's age range.
-For example, a step in the bathroom to aid children when washing hands and using the toilet, and stair gates to ensure children cannot enter the front door area or climb the stairs.
-The child minder ensures toys and equipment are clean and in good repair.
+The child minder confirmed that she is constantly developing further resources to develop children's awareness of diversity and other cultures, such as books, jigsaws, and dolls.
+The childminder had won an award in 2023 for the promotion of Welsh language and culture within the setting.
+The child minder ensures equipment suits the children's age range and ensures toys and equipment are clean, well maintained at all times and in good repair.